project

 Phase One

-Results from a large-scale survey identified existing research, needs, and gaps that serves as the basis for the report, "State Regulation and Enforcement in the Charitable Sector" by Cindy M. Lott, Elizabeth T. Boris et. al. With the data from the study serving as the foundation, a major meeting was planned that resulted in reports, articles, and a regulatory conference planned in collaboration with the Federal Trade Commission.
+A comprehensive survey was fielded to state charity officials about their activities and identified research gaps, reported in State Regulation and Enforcement in the Charitable Sector by Cindy M. Lott, Elizabeth T. Boris, and coauthors.
+With the data from the study serving as the foundation, the project hosted a symposium, “State Regulation and Enforcement in the Charitable Sector,” that resulted in reports, articles, and a regulatory conference organized in collaboration with the Federal Trade Commission.

 Phase Two